 Routine iron administration to individuals without iron deficiency is not advised.
 Rarely, some experts will treat a patient who has symptoms compatible with iron deficiency (eg, restless legs syndrome) without overt laboratory evidence of reduced iron stores if all other interventions have been exhausted.
 (See "Treatment of restless legs syndrome/Willis-Ekbom disease and periodic limb movement disorder in adults", section on 'Iron replacement'.)

-Source of iron loss — Treatment of iron deficiency anemia involves more than simply replacing iron.
+Source of deficiency/blood loss — Treatment of iron deficiency and iron deficiency anemia involves more than simply replacing iron.
 In all patients, the cause of iron deficiency must be identified and addressed.
 This is especially true for men and non-menstruating women, in whom new onset iron deficiency is strongly suggestive of blood loss from an occult gastrointestinal malignancy or other bleeding lesion.

-●Dietary deficiency – Dietary deficiency is mostly relevant in infants and young children, who may not receive adequate dietary iron if they are exclusively given cow’s milk, breast milk, or formula that is not supplemented with iron.
+●Dietary deficiency – Infants and young children may not receive adequate dietary iron if they are exclusively given cow’s milk, breast milk, or formula that is not supplemented with iron.
 For adults in resource-rich countries, dietary iron deficiency is exceedingly rare because of iron availability in many meats (as heme iron) and vegetables (as non-heme iron), along with routine supplementation of grains with iron.
-(See "Iron deficiency in infants and young children: Screening, prevention, clinical manifestations, and diagnosis".)
+(See "Iron deficiency in infants and children <12 years: Screening, prevention, clinical manifestations, and diagnosis".)

 ●Impaired absorption – Certain gastrointestinal conditions may lead to iron deficiency due to impaired absorption.
 Examples include inflammatory bowel disease and gastric bypass surgery.
 (See "Bariatric surgery: Postoperative nutritional management" and "Nutrient deficiencies in inflammatory bowel disease".)

 ●Bleeding – Bleeding is the most common cause of iron deficiency in adults.
-(See "Causes and diagnosis of iron deficiency anemia in the adult".)
+(See "Causes and diagnosis of iron deficiency and iron deficiency anemia in adults".)

 •Menstruating women – Normal menstruation does not lead to iron deficiency.
 However, abnormal uterine bleeding/menorrhagia has been reported to cause iron deficiency anemia in one-fifth to two-thirds of affected women.
 Approaches to determining the site and cause of bleeding are presented separately.
-(See "Abnormal uterine bleeding in adolescents: Differential diagnosis and approach" and "Management of abnormal uterine bleeding".)
+(See "Management of abnormal uterine bleeding" and "Abnormal uterine bleeding in adolescents: Evaluation and approach to diagnosis", section on 'Approach to diagnosis'.)

 •Other known bleeding site – Other known bleeding sites include gastrointestinal lesions, telangiectasias associated with hereditary hemorrhagic telangiectasia (HHT, also called Osler-Weber-Rendu syndrome), and renal pulmonary syndromes.
 Specific lesions may be amenable to surgical or medical intervention in some cases.
-(See "Causes of upper gastrointestinal bleeding in adults" and "Hereditary hemorrhagic telangiectasia (Osler-Weber-Rendu syndrome)" and "The diffuse alveolar hemorrhage syndromes".)
+(See "Causes of upper gastrointestinal bleeding in adults" and "Clinical manifestations and diagnosis of hereditary hemorrhagic telangiectasia (Osler-Weber-Rendu syndrome)" and "The diffuse alveolar hemorrhage syndromes".)

 •Adults without an obvious source of blood loss – Adults without an obvious source of blood loss must be evaluated for occult gastrointestinal malignancy unless there is a clear reason not to do so.
 This is especially true for individuals >50 years of age, non-menstruating women, and those at increased risk of colorectal cancer based on family history or other risk factors.
 (See "Colorectal cancer: Epidemiology, risk factors, and protective factors", section on 'Risk factors'.)

-Severe/life-threatening anemia — Patients with severe, severely symptomatic (eg, with symptoms of myocardial ischemia), or life-threatening anemia should be treated with red blood cell (RBC) transfusion because correction of iron deficiency anemia using iron replacement requires time for iron administration and maturation of RBC progenitors to reticulocytes and mature RBCs.
+Severe/life-threatening anemia — Patients with severe, severely symptomatic (eg, with symptoms of myocardial ischemia), or life-threatening anemia should be treated with red blood cell (RBC) transfusion because correction of iron deficiency anemia using iron replacement requires time for iron administration and incorporation into RBCs.

-RBC transfusion can be life saving for the patient who is hemodynamically unstable because of active bleeding, and/or when evidence of end-organ ischemia secondary to severe iron deficiency anemia is present.
+RBC transfusion can be life saving for the patient who is hemodynamically unstable due to active bleeding, and/or when evidence of end-organ ischemia secondary to severe anemia is present.
 The following may be expected for each unit of packed RBCs transfused to an adult, as long as there is not ongoing bleeding:

 ●Total volume – 300 mL